JakeWnuk/Harp/README.md

 ```
 python3 harp.py -l -w 30
 ```
-Do ARP scan on input range while passively listening for ARP traffic aiming for 1 minute of listening and spread the scans over 1 minute then repeat 1 time.
+Do ARP scan on input range while passively listening for ARP traffic aiming for 360 minutes of listening and spread the scans over 360 minutes then repeat 1 time.
 ```
-harp.py -i 10.0.0.0/29 -w 1
+harp.py -i 10.0.0.0/24 -w 360 -c 1
  ▄ .▄ ▄▄▄· ▄▄▄   ▄▄▄·
 ██▪▐█▐█ ▀█ ▀▄ █·▐█ ▄█
 ██▀▐█▄█▀▀█ ▐▀▀▄  ██▀·